 The Hosting CSE shall check if the resource addressed by the To parameter exists in the repository.
 If the resource does not exist, the Hosting CSE shall reject the request with a Response Status Code indicating "NOT_FOUND" error.

-The Hosting CSE shall also check the existence of target resources based on conditions specified in the Filter Criteria parameter in the Retrieve/Update/Delete operation.
-If there are no matching target resources, the Hosting CSE shall reject the request with a Response Status Code indicating "NOT_FOUND" error.
+The Hosting CSE shall also check the existence of the target resource based on any Filter Criteria Matching Conditions present in the Create/Retrieve/Update/Delete request.
+If there is no matching target resource, the Hosting CSE shall reject the request with a Response Status Code indicating "NOT_FOUND" error.

 If the Hosting CSE does not support the content format (i.e. type of serialization) requested by the originator, the request shall be rejected with a Response Status Code indicating "NOT_ACCEPTABLE" error.